 - Resume and cover letter development for scholarship application purposes

-Scholars also have opportunities to form bonds with students from area schools through camping, kayaking and backpacking outings, and various other cultural and personal development experiences.
-All of these opportunities are paid for by Upward Bound
+Students also have opportunities to form bonds with other students from area schools through various cultural and personal development experiences.
+All of these opportunities are paid for by Upward Bound.